 Hydrogen provides a selection of commands for running code.
-Press ⌘-⇧-P to open the command palette and type "hydrogen" and they will come up.
+Press ⌘-⇧-P (On Windows press ctrl-⇧-P instead) to open the Command Palette and type "hydrogen" and they will come up.

 There are two ways to tell Hydrogen which code in your file to run.